iuyhcdfs/iuyhcdfs.github.io/_posts/2020-08-05-Learn-From-President-Iwata-1.md

 Of course when I did, they respectfully responded with "Well... do your best."
 "But you're going to be in serious trouble!
 If you don't properly pay it all back that is!"
-...said the bank staff member, somewhat oppresively.
+...said the bank staff member, somewhat aggressively.

 > Well whatever type of person you get, you weren't in a position to talk back with anything.

 Yep.
 Theres a rather interesting fact that the oppressive bank staff member had to change their title soon afterwards.

-    I could be wrong here, it was literally written as "change their name"... what does this imply?
-    I just thought title might be position (i.e. demoted)
+    Note: could literally be a name change signifying running away from one's current life OR could mean change of title (most likely due to demotion or transfer into a lesser branch)

 > Oh!

-So from that, you could infer that it was a grave situation for them too.
+So from that, you could infer that it was a grave situation for them too!

 > (hahaha)
 > Well would you look at that!
 Explaining the other party's point of view again!
 > Instead of declaring that "The bad guys always lose"
 > and instead thinking that "Life was tough for the other person, so their personality went a little off course"...
 >
-> Ahh, truly, this is Iwata-san's character.
+> Ahh, truly, this is the character known as Iwata-san.
 >
 > When people stitch together a story, I think we typically embellish our tales
 > with polarising aspects.
 Things are black or white, good or evil, male or female.